bits-and-blooms/bitset/README.md

 ## Running all tests

-Before committing the code, please check if it passes all tests using
+Before committing the code, please check if it passes all tests using (note: this will install some dependencies):
 ```bash
 make qa
 ```